PRATIKK0709/Glass_M/README.md

 ### Notice Regarding Discord Terms of Service

-This project uses a selfbot implementation through `discord.js-selfbot-v13`, which technically violates Discord's Terms of Service.
+This project uses a selfbot implementation through `discord.js-selfbot-v13`, which technically violates Discord's Terms of Service as using self bot is against discord tos.
 However, this project is designed for:

 - **Personal Use**: Single-user message display
 - **Non-Intrusive**: Read-only access to specific DMs